Recognition of near-duplicate periodic patterns by continuous metrics with approximation guarantees: Isometry classification of periodic point sets by complete invariants

-\begin{lem}[upper bounds] Let $S\subset\R^n$ be a periodic point set whose unit cell $U$ has maximum edge-length $b$, diameter $d$.
-Then $\be(S)\leq r$, $\al(S)\leq \be(S)+r$ for $r=\max\{b,\frac{d}{2}\}$.
-For any lattice $\La\subset\R^n$, consider a basis whose longest vector has a minimum possible length $b$.
-Then the bridge length is $\be(\La)=b$ and $\al(\La)\leq 2b$.
-The last inequality becomes equality for any $\La$ whose longest basis vector is not orthogonal to other basis vectors. \bs \end{lem} \begin{proof} For any point $p\in S$, shift a unit cell $U$ so that $p$ becomes the origin of $\R^n$ and a corner of $U$.
-Then any translations of $p$ along basis vectors of $U$ are within the maximum edge-length $b$ of $U$.
-The center of $U$ is at most $\frac{d}{2}$ away from the corner $p$, where $d$ is the diameter (length of a longest diagonal) of $U$.
-Then all points in a motif $M\subset U$ are at most $\frac{d}{2}$ away from one of the corners of $U$.
-So any points of $S$ can be connected by a finite sequence whose successive points are at most $r=\max\{b,\frac{d}{2}\}$ away from each other.
+For a point $p\in S$, shift the unit cell $U$ so that $p$ becomes the origin of $\R^n$ and a vertex of $U$, so the lattice $\La$ can be considered a subset of the periodic point set $S$.
+Any points of $\La$ can be connected by a sequence of lattice points such that any successive points have a distance not greater than the longest edge-length $b$ of $U$.
+Any point of a motif $M\subset U$ of $S$ is at most $r(U)$ away from a vertex of $U$, where $d$ is the length of the longest diagonal of $U$.
+Any points of $S$ can be connected by a sequence whose successive points are at most $r(U)=\max\{b,\frac{d}{2}\}$ away from each other, so $\be(S)\leq r(U)$ by Definition~\ref{dfn:bridge_length}.